cezbloch/pytorchures/README.md

 # Object Detection project
-Welcome to the sample Object Detection (OO) documentation.
-Below are instruction how to setup and run this repo.
+Welcome to the Object Detection (OO) documentation.
+Below are instructions how to setup and run this repo.

 # Setup